hashirbot/TG-FW-BOT/README.md

 3. Configure the script:

+   - Add the required api id, hash, mobile number and the bot token

-   - Open `run.py` file and provide your Telegram API ID, API hash, and phone number in the appropriate variables.
+   - Open `bot.py` file and provide your Telegram API ID, API hash, and phone number in the appropriate variables.
    - Modify other settings as needed directly in the script.

 4. Run the script: